xakon/xakon.github.io/projects/index.md

  - [NetBSD][netbsd]:
    The source code that Spinellis is using in the book "Reading Code".
+   Also, [OpenBSD][openbsd] has minimal implementations, and many times these implementations are considered as a point of reference.
+   Alternatively, [FreeBSD][freebsd] comes with full and complete implementations.

  - [Minix][minix]:
    A Unix-like system implemented for studying!